nathanlong/dotfiles/readme.md

 ## Additional Files for Vim

 I keep Vim's backup and plugin support files in a directory called `tmp` that sits inside the `.vim` directory.
+The included `coupler.sh` will create this directory for you.

 I also keep a file called `vimbookmarks` in that directory that allows me to quickly navigate to projects and edit them on the fly.
-You'll want to create this file or remove the reference from the `.vimrc`.
 I use the leader key plus a number to store my current project directories.
 Something like:

     map <leader>1 :cd /path/to/directory1/<cr>